Rush (I) (2013)

 Sex & Nudity

-- Strong sex and brief sexualized nudity.
+- This movie contains a couple of sex scenes and brief sexualized nudity.

-- There is some occasional sexual dialogue; the 'f' word is used once in a sexual context by a minor character.
+- There is some occasional sexual dialogue; the "F" word is used once in a sexual context by a minor character.

 Violence & Gore